 Funding, flexibility and innovation

-A £220.5 million package of government and National Lottery funding has been developed to help the sector through this crisis, including a now open Return to Play Fund.
+A £220.5 million package of government and National Lottery funding has been developed to help the sector through this crisis, including a Return to Play Fund.

 We've also introduced flexibility in managing our existing support to individuals and organisations, and put a call out to innovators for solutions to inequalities in activity levels worsened by coronavirus.